SuryakantKumar/ipl-data-project/README.md

 ## Instructions :
 - Execute 'main.py' file in IPL-Data-Project directory to see the plots.
+Make sure the paths are correct according to the project on your system.
+You can change it in main.py file at the time of extraction of data
 - There are five resulting plot files (.png format) in analytics_plots directories representing my analysis.
 - If you want to run the tests on CSV or postgres then, First navigate to 'tests' folder then execute 'py.test'
 - If you want to check the coverage of the tests then, First navigate to 'tests' folder then you can generate html page of coverage for every test using command 'coverage html'